robearlam/Rob.Commerce/README.md

 Follow the steps below to deploy the plugins contained in this solution.

 ### Copy Libraries
-As Commerce 9.0 is still in LA, there is no nuget feed for the references.
+There is no nuget feed for the SxA references.
 For this reason you need to copy all of the DLL's from your Website/bin folder into the lib folder at the root of this solution.

+### Gulp-Config
+Edit the _gulp-config.js_ to ensure that the various parameters are correct for your system.

+### ES6
+The gulp scripts are written using ES6, which isn't supported OOTB in VS2017, follow the fix here to enable that: https://github.com/madskristensen/NpmTaskRunner/issues/47

 ### Deploy Engine
-Build & Deploy the Project.Commerce module to a location on disk, then overwrite all instances of the Engine you have installed with this new version
+Excucute the _default_ task to build and deploy the engine to all of your roles.

 ### Deploy Website
 Delpoy all of the Website projects for each module to the Website folder of your XP instance, currently the list of projects you need to deploy are: